 The advantage is that you can use Ekata’s risk management software as a modular tool, by selecting their Transaction Risk, ID check, Data enrichment or Address Validation APIs.
 You can also use the Pro Insight tool, built especially for manual reviews.

-- Ekata cons: fraud prevention reports are fairly basic, and don’t include critical social footprint checks.
+- Lacks some functionality: Fraud prevention reports are fairly basic and don’t include critical social footprint checks.
 You won’t be able to perform KYC checks or plan to block advanced fraud attempts.

 If you’re in the iGaming industry, TransUnion TruValidate or, as it was once called, Iovation, is a risk management software leader.
 This is in part thanks to their proprietary device fingerprinting solution and a risk engine that supports some custom rules.